markfarnan/go-canvas/README.md

 # Future
-This library was knocked up quickly after a weekend of investigation, and posted on request by the folks on #webassembly on Gophers Slack.  right now it is very v0.001, user beware !
+This library was written after a weekend of investigation and posted on request for the folks on #webassembly on Gophers Slack.
+Right now it is very v0.001, user beware !

-I intend to extend it further, time permitting, into a more fully fledged support for all things go-canvas-wasm related, using this image frame method.
+I intend to extend it further, time permitting, into fully fledged support package for all things go-canvas-wasm related, using this image frame method.

 Several of the ideas i'm considering are:
 - [ ] Support for layered canvas, at least 3 for 'background', 'action'  and 'user interaction'